My Little Pony: Equestria Girls – Spring Breakdown

-My Little Pony: Equestria Girls – Spring Breakdown is a 2019 animated one-hour television special which is a part of Hasbro's My Little Pony: Equestria Girls toyline and media franchise, itself a spin-off of the 2010 relaunch of the main My Little Pony toyline.
-The special was animated using Adobe Animate, written and edited by Nick Confalone, and directed by Ishi Rudell and Katrina Hadley, and was produced by DHX Media's 2D animation studio in Vancouver, Canada for Allspark Animation (a Hasbro subsidiary) in the United States.
-Premiered on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) on March 30, 2019, it is the third one-hour Equestria Girls special, following Forgotten Friendship (2018) and Rollercoaster of Friendship (2018), and preceding Sunset's Backstage Pass (2019), and Holidays Unwrapped (2019).
+My Little Pony: Equestria Girls – Spring Breakdown is a 2019 animated fantasy comedy drama television special within Hasbro's My Little Pony: Equestria Girls franchise, itself a spin-off of the 2010 relaunch of the My Little Pony toy line.
+The special was directed by Ishi Rudell and Katrina Hadley, written and edited by Nick Confalone, and produced by DHX Media Vancouver for Allspark Animation (previously Hasbro Studios) in the United States.

+Premiered on Discovery Family (a joint venture between Discovery, Inc. and Hasbro) on March 30, 2019, it is the third one-hour Equestria Girls special, following Forgotten Friendship and Rollercoaster of Friendship (both 2018), and preceding Sunset's Backstage Pass and Holidays Unwrapped (released later in July and November, respectively).

 Plot

 The students of Canterlot High are on a cruise ship, excited for spring break.
 They all want to relax, except for Rainbow Dash, who's so hyped about their previous battles against evil that she fantasizes about fighting more evil Equestrian magic.
 The others would rather have a nice, relaxing break, so they split up to pursue their own interests.
 Rainbow Dash, in her excitement to convince the others to look for danger with her, inadvertently ruins their fun.
 After a conversation with Trixie, Rainbow Dash gets the idea of attempting to attract danger using the girls' Equestrian magic.
 She suggests that during the show they were scheduled to put on, they "pony up".
 Despite this, the others are still not so keen, annoyed at her for ruining their fun.
 However, during the show, the girls "pony up" anyway.
 Suddenly, a storm rolls in and a power outage occurs on the whole ship.
 Rainbow Dash is keen to blame this on evil magic and tries to convince the others to support her search, however, they decide to split up and work rationally.

 Rainbow Dash is left alone on the deck and sees a strange light in the ocean.
 She quickly forces the girls to join her and relays the information to them.
-However, as she has now ruined their fun for the second time and has been on the lookout for evil the whole time, the girls don't believe her.
+However, the girls deny it; more concerned about their own needs,and Twilight and Sunset blinded by arrogance.